 London has the Royal Opera House, New York has the Met, and Milan has La Scala.
 Designed by the renowned neoclassical architect Giuseppe Piermarini, the theatre opened in 1778 with a performance of an opera by Mozart’s arch-rival Antonio Salieri.

-Catch a performance of your favourite opera, concerto or symphony.
-See Italy’s home-grown étoile Roberto Bolle, now coming towards the end of his illustrious career, follow in the footsteps of ballet legends like Fonteyn and Nureyev.
+Catch a performance of your favorite opera, concerto, or symphony.
+See Italy’s home-grown étoile, Roberto Bolle, now approaching the end of his illustrious career, following in the footsteps of ballet legends like Fonteyn and Nureyev.

 Address: Via Filodrammatici, 2